phwang4/lang-tea/README.txt

 Functions:

- - Pick a random word and get it's reading or meaning
+ - Pick a random word and get its reading or meaning
  - Play a game using the above two functions, similar to mudae's tea games
  - supported languages (japanese, chinese)